easy-coding-standard/easy-coding-standard/README.md

     skip:
         # checkers to skip (you can use autocomplete here as well)
         SlevomatCodingStandard\Sniffs\TypeHints\TypeHintDeclarationSniff:
-            # A. relative path to file (I usually just copy this from error report)
+            # A. relative path to file (you can copy this from error report)
             - packages/EasyCodingStandard/packages/SniffRunner/src/File/File.php
             # B. or multiple files by path to match against "fnmatch()"
             - *packages/CodingStandard/src/Sniffs/*/*Sniff.php